 - 4.4.1 The Data Security and Protection Toolkit is an online tool that enables organisations to measure their performance against data security and information governance requirements which reflect legal rules and Department of Health policy.
-The Toolkit requires the Council to measure its performance against the National Data Guardian's 10 data security standards. - 4.4.2 All organisations that have access to NHS patient data and systems must use this toolkit to provide assurance that they are practising good data security, that personal information is handled correctly, and they can consequently be trusted to maintain the confidentiality and security of personal information, in particular health and social care personal records.

-4.4.3 The 2020/21 Toolkit was successfully completed.
+The Toolkit enables the Council to measure its performance against the National Data Guardian's 10 data security standards. - 4.4.2 All organisations that have access to NHS patient data and systems must use this toolkit to provide assurance that they are practising good data security, that personal information is handled correctly, and they can consequently be trusted to maintain the confidentiality and security of personal information, in particular health and social care personal records.
+Without the Toolkit assurance, NHS organisations would be unlikely to share data with the Council. - 4.4.3 The 2021/22 Toolkit was successfully completed.
 The Toolkit requires an independent audit of the Council's self-assessment.
-This was conducted in May 2021 with the outcome that there is substantial assurance that the necessary standard is met.
+This was conducted in June 2022 with the successful outcome that there is substantial assurance that the necessary standard is met.